-Or rather, how many shots of each product will drive conversion?
-Because ultimately, that’s what it’s all about: sales.
+Or rather, how many product photos of each product will drive conversion?
+Ultimately, that’s what it’s all about sales.

 – Too few views and the customer doesn’t get all the information they need to make the purchase.